Risingson/eveeyeevemaps/README.md

 You can use the files for your projects but need to link to eveeye.com or echoes.eveeye.com for your web/app (in a visible way, not from the last corner of your web/app ;)
 Please drop me a line and a link if you use the map.

-I would say you should have a license from CCP to use the Eve Online IP in your web/app.
+You should have a license from CCP to use the Eve Online IP in your web/app.
 For Eve Online there is developers.eveonline.com.
 I do not know if this is valid for Eve Echoes aswell.
 You should contact CCP or Netease about it.